-For the safety of everyone in the facility, if a visitor appears to be intoxicated or is under the influence of any illegal substance, he or she will be refused visiting privilege.
-Consequently, the visitor will face possible prosecution as it is illegal be intoxicated or under the influence of drugs in any detention facility.
+For the safety of everyone in the facility, if a visitor appears to be intoxicated or is under the influence of any illegal substance, he or she will be refused visiting privileges.
+Consequently, the visitor will face possible prosecution since it is illegal to be intoxicated or under the influence of drugs in any detention facility.

-The Probation Officers have the right to refuse visiting privilege to anyone that they deem unfit or is a possible threat in the security of the minors and the staff of the facility.
+The Probation Officers have the right to refuse visiting privilege to anyone that they deem unfit or is a possible threat to the security of the minors and the staff of the facility.